jwandrey/tableau-dashboard/README.md

 - That's my first dashboard
 - I developed it using a SalesForce Database called SuperStore
-- I made it as a result of a mentoring process with a Data Specialist, thank's Giu <3
+- I made it as a result of a mentoring process with a Data Specialist
 - Looking foward to the next ones!
 ##